dret/webconcepts/concepts/http-method/MOVE.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/MOVE"
 title:         "HTTP Request Method: MOVE"
+concept-name:  HTTP Request Method
+concept-value: MOVE
 description: "The MOVE operation on a non-collection resource is the logical equivalent of a copy (COPY), followed by consistency maintenance processing, followed by a delete of the source, where all three actions are performed in a single operation.
 The consistency maintenance step allows the server to perform updates caused by the move, such as updating all URLs, other than the Request-URI that identifies the source resource, to point to the new destination resource."
 ---